cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - Within the script: minor bug-fixes, menu tree within appendix A2 adapted to the new version of CrypTool.

-- Updated and enhanced presentation (around 120 pages now).
+- Updated and enhanced presentation (106 pages now).

 - New CrypTool website using Joomla since April 2008.